dragonguide/dragonguide/alt-fan-dragons.md

 this group will be successful.
 ```

 The news group received a few posts a week for the first several months of its existance.
+These indeed tended to be

 Back in 1992 before the existence of the world wide web when all that internet junkies had too keep themselves entertained were e-mail, telent, ftp sites, golpher (just starting to appear) listserves, usenet news and the occasion game of Empire or Imorea.
 I was (and still am) a big dragon fan who loved collecting anything with dragons in it.
 Trouble was, that dragon info and images were few and very hard to find on the internet at that time.
 Search engines were in their infancy and could only search on file names of ftp sites.
 You were lucky to find a new dragon resource (usually a single gif image) once every three months.
 I began to pull all the dragon files I found in to one ftp site called icecube.
 Thus the first strictly dragon internet resource was born.
 Not very many people knew about it or used it but that was ok.
 Being a starving dragon fan in a dragonless internet, I wondered if there were any other dragon fans out there.
 So I started posting to the Usenet fantasy groups asking if there was any interest in creating a dragon related Usenet news group.
 To my surprise, over several months I received seven replies back stating interest.
 So I started the newsgroup creation process: